 Coronavirus confirmed in India: Student who returned from virus-hit Wuhan tests positive in Kerala

-Thiruvanathpuram, Jan 30: India on Thursday reported its first positive case of the novel coronavirus in Kerala.
+Thiruvananthapuram, Jan 30: India on Thursday reported its first positive case of the novel coronavirus in Kerala.
 The infected person has been tested positive of 2019-nCoV.
-The patient has been identifed as a student who was studying at Wuhan University in China.
+The patient has been identified as a student who was studying at Wuhan University in China.
 The patient is stable and is being closely monitored.
-However, several airports have still not reportedly installed thermal screening.

 Explained: How thermal screening is used to diagnose disease?